 Why this Certificate

 The goal of the Certificate in Teaching English as a Foreign Language (CTEFL) program is to enhance the professional knowledge and practical skills of in-service and pre-service classroom teachers in Armenia and the region.
 It is designed to meet the needs of those current and future teachers who may not have the time or aspiration to pursue a Master’s degree but want to keep up with the latest developments in the field and improve their teaching.
 CTEFL courses have been carefully selected to build a highly practical experience with hands-on assignments, observation and teaching fieldwork.

 CTEFL is perfect for those interested in starting a career in teaching English and for teachers who want to continue improving their own teaching but do not have time to pursue the two-year Master’s degree in TEFL.
 Typically, CTEFL graduates secure English language teaching positions in language centers around the country.
 For teachers already working in the schooling system, CTEFL enhances their teaching skills and boosts confidence leading to more challenging and rewarding work opportunities and contributing to potential promotions on the job.

-Those who complete CTEFL successfully and reside outside Yerevan including Artsakh are eligible to apply for a teaching position to start a new or support an existing branch of the AUA’s After-school English Program in their home towns or villages.
+Those who complete CTEFL successfully and reside outside Yerevan including Artsakh are eligible to apply for a teaching position to start a new or support an existing branch of the AUA’s After-school English Program in their local communities.

 Certificate Completion Requirements

-To complete a Certificate in Teaching English as a Foreign Language (CTEFL), students must successfully complete the CTEFL courses/modules with a grade point average of 3.0 or above.
-CTEFL graduates who wish to pursue further study towards the MA TEFL program, may transfer their CTEFL courses towards the MA TEFL Program.
+To complete CTEFL, students must successfully complete the CTEFL courses/modules with a grade point average of 3.0 or above.
+CTEFL graduates who wish to pursue further study towards the MA TEFL program may transfer their CTEFL courses towards the MA TEFL Program.

 CTEFL courses include three courses of a total of 9 credits: